buoyancy99/diffusion-forcing/README.md

 ## Quick start with pretrained ckpt

 Since dataset is huge, we provide a mini subset and pre-trained checkpoints for you to quickly test out our model!
 To do so, download mini dataset and checkpoints from [here](https://drive.google.com/file/d/1UU_epzCAT7VLMLyHAsX2LusGCVeowDf8/view?usp=sharing) to project root and extract with ` tar -xzvf  quickstart.tar.gz`.
 Files shall appear as `data/dmlab`, `data/minecraft`, `outputs/dmlab.ckpt`, `outputs/minecraft.ckpt`.
-Checkpoints for 3D Unet version of diffusion forcing is in the README of that [repo](https://github.com/kwsong0113/diffusion-forcing-transformer) (it's better in quality but one has to use sliding window since it's attention).
+Checkpoints for 3D Unet version of diffusion forcing is in the README of ~~that [repo](https://github.com/kwsong0113/diffusion-forcing-transformer) (it's better in quality but one has to use sliding window since it's attention).~~ the `main` branch of the code.

 Then run the following commands and go to the wandb panel to see the results.
 Our visualization is side by side, with prediction on the left and ground truth on the right.
 However, ground truth is expected to not align with prediction since the sequence is highly stochastic.
 Ground truth is provided to provide an idea about quality only.